sodascience/metasyn/docs/source/developer/distributions.rst

 Creating a new distribution
 ---------------------------
 The first step to creating a new distribution is to inherit from a distribution class.
-This can be a base class (e.g. :class:`~metasyn.distribution.BaseDistribution`, :class:`~metasyn.distribution.ScipyDistribution`), or an existing distribution.
-It is also possible to create a new base class and inherit from there, though this is not recommended.
+This can be a base class (e.g. :class:`~metasyn.distribution.BaseDistribution`, :class:`~metasyn.distribution.ScipyDistribution`), or an existing distribution.```

+I think actually it might not work in some ways, since there might be some type checking that goes wrong.

 The next step is to set the attributes of the distribution using the ``metadist`` decorator.
 Refer to :class:`~metasyn.distribution.BaseDistribution` for an overview of these attributes.